twood02/webtemplate/wiki/etcd+Docker_vs_Consul+vagrant/combine.md

 Eg2.

-To see whether this node is leader, enter this command according to its IP address, eg.
+To see whether this node is the leader, enter this command according to its IP address, eg.

 ```
 docker@manager1:~/etcd-v3.3.0-rc.0-linux-amd64$ curl http://192.168.99.105:2379/v2/stats/leader